 No. The Board will only consider an application after it has been submitted along with the application fee.

-- Assure that the application is complete and includes all documents.
+1. Assure that the application is complete and includes all documents with original signatures.

-- The application must be notarized in both spaces where notarization is indicated and the notary must indicate that s/he has checked a government issued identification - personal knowledge is not sufficient.
+5. The application must be notarized in all spaces where notarization is indicated and the notary must indicate that s/he has checked a government issued identification - personal knowledge is not sufficient.

 No. Application fees are not refundable.

 No. Your massage school must be properly licensed in the jurisdiction in which it operates.
 Your transcript must show that you have met the Board's curriculum requirements for licensure.
 Please see the regulation 269 CMR 3.00 et seq. on the "Statutes and Regulations" page; and the "Curriculum Guidelines for Applications Received after May 1, 2010" on the "News & Updates" section of the Board's home page.
 If the Board is not familiar with your school or if the Board has questions about your training, you may be asked to have your school provide additional information to the Board.